CLICK IMAGE TO ENLARGE (+)

 Autodeposition is similar to electrocoating.
 But in this case, a waterborne paint is deposited with no externally applied electrical current, as the result of chemical reactions only.
 No pretreatment beyond thorough cleaning is required.
 A standard rinse and post-rinse with deionized water removes residual coating from the surfaces of parts that have been through the autodeposition tank.

 This rinse stops the reaction process.
 Autodeposition requires a low-temperature curing cycle (220–230°F) after the coating is applied.
 Used primarily on steel surfaces, autodeposition is capable of coating any surface of a part that can be wetted by the coating material.
 The thickness of the coating is self-limiting, ensuring uniform film thickness.
-Equipment is said to occupy 30% less floor space than that of an electrocoat system, and capital investment is said to be 25–30% less than that required for electrocoat.
+Equipment is said to occupy 30 percent less floor space than that of an electrocoat system, and capital investment is said to be 25–30 percent less than that required for electrocoat.
 Because autodeposition uses waterborne coatings with no organic solvents, no air pollution controls are required.
 Racks do not require stripping, since the cured coating prevents further deposition.

 Having answered the question about how coatings are applied, the next question is how can they be applied in the most effective manner?
 To answer that question, the product’s size, shape, ultimate appearance and intended use must be addressed.
 The transfer efficiency (TE) of the application equipment also is important.
 However, since various suppliers who may calculate TE without benefit of a standard measurement method provide these values, the TE for the application methods described here will not be listed.